Looking for gorgeous views of the Northern Lights? We share the 6 best places to see the Northern Lights in Canada.

 Churchill provides an unmatched Arctic atmosphere, from polar bears to the spectacular Northern Lights.
 There’s a little bit of everything here, including amazing Aurora projections.

 The Aurora Borealis is best seen when the night sky is at its darkest, often between January and March.
-In the winter, you can enjoy nature’s finest display from the luxury of a Plexiglas Aurora Dome, which has been particularly designed to optimise panoramas of the cosmos.
+In the winter, you can enjoy nature’s finest display from the luxury of a Plexiglas Aurora Dome, which has been particularly designed to optimize panoramas of the cosmos.

 4. Edmonton, Alberta

 Although it is typically preferable to see the aurora borealis away from the big lights of a metropolis, citizens of Alberta’s capital see their fair share of the Northern Lights from time to time.
-There is even a specialised site known as Aurora Watch that forecasts aurora occurrence in the Edmonton area.
+There is even a specialized site known as Aurora Watch that forecasts aurora occurrence in the Edmonton area.

 On clear evenings, Edmontonians have caught spectacular shows whirling over the city’s buildings.
 If you hire a car in Canada, there are many dark skies around Edmonton where you may view the aurora borealis in all their grandeur.